JustWaveThings/JustWaveThings/README.md

-<h1 align="center">Hi 👋, I'm Fred</h1>
+<h1 align="center">👋, I'm Fred</h1>

-- 🔭 I'm currently working on a full stack inventory application and volunteering as a member of staff for The Odin Project
+ 🔭 I'm currently working on a full stack inventory application and volunteering as a member of staff for The Odin Project

 <h3 align="left">Most of the languages and tools I have experience with:</h3>